Electoral Reform is a complex subject, and worse, one Canadians don’t have a lot of experience with, so misinforming us is far too easy.

 But then Mr. Grey tells us that Alternative Vote has one huge advantage over FPTP: No Spoiler Effect.

 Spoiler Effect: When there are more than two parties in a winner-take-all election, small party candidates can earn votes that would otherwise go to a big party, preventing it from becoming the winner when the other big party would not have become the single winner otherwise.

-And yet in any election, there is always a possibility — no matter how slight — that a small party might win a majority (if it has enough candidates).
+And yet in any election, there is always a possibility — no matter how slight — that a small party might win a majority (if it has enough candidates and gets enough votes).
 The Canadian reality is you can never be absolutely certain which party is the “spoiler,” as we saw during the 2011 Election, when the Liberals urged everyone to vote for their candidates.
 But it was only after the election that we learned the Liberal Party had actually been the spoiler preventing the NDP from forming government.

 “Using the Alternative Vote, citizens can help support and grow smaller parties they agree with without worrying they will put someone they don’t like into office.”

 — CGP Grey, The Alternative Vote

 The main source of Alternative Vote data is Australia, the only country that has stuck with Alternative Vote for any length of time.
 AV was adopted in 1912, but even there, although they continued to use this winner-take-all system in their House of Representatives, in the 1940’s Proportional Representation was implemented in their Senate.

 And what we do know from Australia is that even though strategic voting is more difficult with a preferential voting system, far from eliminating strategic voting, Australia’s political parties have institutionalized the process.
 They hand out “how to vote” cards so their voters know precisely how they must mark their ballots to achieve their strategic objectives.

 It is important for anyone watching the C G P Grey video to be mindful that Alternative Vote: